bwbaugh/causeofwhy/docs/system-componenets.md

 ### Candidate Document Selection

-Get a ranked list of documents based on a similarity measure (TF-IDF) compared to a query term list by using the indices and functions of the IR component.
+Get a ranked list of documents based on a similarity measure (TF&ndash;IDF) compared to a query term list by using the indices and functions of the IR component.

 If the next step of *Candidate Document Analysis* takes a large amount of time per document, it may be worth evaluating how far down the